Pinterest is currently the fifth most popular social media site on the web (just behind Facebook, YouTube, Twitter, and LinkedIn).

 Getting set up can take time, but keep in mind that you won’t have to go through this process again.
 Once it’s done, it’s done – unless you choose to get rid of certain boards and add in other ones.

 As for what to title your boards, you should use very straightforward titles.
 If you want to share content from your blog, for example, you might have a board called “[Artist Name] Blog”, where [Artist Name] is the name of you or your band, of course.

-Arts, crafts, dream homes, motivational quotes, infographics, and nicely designed banners all tend to get a lot of engagement on Pinterest.
+Arts, crafts, dream homes, motivational music quotes, infographics, and nicely designed banners all tend to get a lot of engagement on Pinterest.
 You might want to create pinboards around some of those topics and content types.

 Of course, you could also have boards for cars you love, guitars you one day hope to own, and music videos you love.
 Having some music related content should be a priority.

 Here’s a bit of an advanced growth hacking tip.
 If you want to appeal to the ego of others, create a board called “The Coolest Pins on Pinterest”, “The Most Awesome People on Pinterest”, or something like that.
 Then, pin things that you like to that board.
 With any luck, people will start following you.

 Pin 10 Things To Each Of Your Boards